-SKILLS AND EXPERIENCE AND DIVERSITY SENEX BOARD REPRESENTATION (OUT OF 7 DIRECTORS INCLUDING MANAGING DIRECTOR AND CEO) Strategy : Prior experience in setting and delivering company strategy.
+Skills and experience and diversity Senex Board representation (out of 7 Directors including Managing Director and CEO) Strategy: Prior experience in setting and delivering company strategy.
 7 Industry experience: Experience in the resources and energy sector, with an upstream explorer/producer or service provider.
-6 Financial expertise: Senior executive experience in financial accounting and reporting; qualification in accounting or finance.
+7 Financial expertise: Senior executive experience in financial accounting and reporting; qualification in accounting or finance.
 7 Health, safety and sustainability: Experience in oversight of health, safety, environmental and sustainability issues in an organisation.
-4 Governance: Tenure as a non-executive director or member of governance bodies outside Senex.
-6 Risk Management: Prior experience in risk management and internal controls.
-7

-The Board, through the Nomination Committee, will review the performance of each Director who is retiring by rotation under the Constitution and seeking re-election.
+5 Governance: Tenure as a non-executive director or member of governance bodies outside Senex.
+6 Risk management: Prior experience in risk management and internal controls.
+7 he Board, through the People and Remuneration Committee, will review the Board composition, skillset and performance at the time of a Director seeking re-election.
 The results of this review will form the basis of the Board's recommendation to shareholders on the proposal for re-election of the Director.